honzaburian (at) seznam.cz

 Tit for Tat: If you cooperate I also cooperate, if you don't cooperate I also don't cooperate.

-If we encode the strategies into a simple genome and evolve competing populations of these strategies the Tit for Tat strategy will evolve spontaneously and became dominant for a reasonable range of rewards.
+If we encode the strategies into a simple genome and evolve competing populations of these strategies the Tit for Tat strategy will evolve spontaneously and become dominant for a reasonable range of rewards.

 (Graphic by T. Eymann)